 We look forward to supporting the work of our individual and unique Farmers’ Markets in ways that work best for each market.
-Sustainable CAPE wishes to encourage and augment existing efforts in teaching about local food, to promote and facilitate local food access as well as to help determine the most effective ways to engage children and families in support of the Cape’s physical, community and environmental health.
+Sustainable CAPE educates about local food, promotes and facilitates local food access and develops effective ways to engage children, families, veterans and seniors in support of the Cape’s physical, community and environmental health.
 For further information please contact info (AT) SustainableCAPE (DOT) org.

 If you are a part of a farmers’ market on Cape Cod, please contact us if you would like to be a part of our coalition.
 We’d love to include you!